webix-hub/docs/data/desktop/portlet.md

 Then, in order to place the component into the container, specify the container property inside of the view constructor, as it's shown in the example below.

 Portlet consists of a body (taking either a view or a text template) without the head section.
-A header can also be added.
+A header can also be asadded.
 You'll find the details below.

 ~~~js
 webix.ui({